 Waismann Treatment™ – When Medical Science is Ahead of Its Time

-At Waismann Treatment®, our experienced doctors and clinicians provide fully individualized care for people suffering from opioid use disorder.
+At Waismann Treatment™, our experienced doctors and clinicians provide fully individualized care for people suffering from opioid use disorder.
 We medically detox patients based on their age, medical history, health status, poly-substance history, and even their emotional status and wishes.
-We offer a range of opioid detoxification protocols—including inpatient medically-assisted detox—that provide patients the best available treatment based on their specific needs and goals, instead of protocols based on judgmental views or worse, on business interest.
+We offer a range of opioid detoxification protocols – including inpatient medically-assisted detox – that provide patients the best available treatment based on their specific needs and goals, instead of protocols based on judgmental views or worse, on business interest.

-By successfully helping patients come off opioids, we provide our patients with a much better chance to be more emotionally available and invested in their care.
+By successfully helping patients come off opioids, we provide them a better chance of being emotionally available during their care.
 This emotional presence allows an opportunity to assess and treat the real heart of the issue.
 What psychosocial, social, and socioeconomic factors are contributing to this person’s addiction?
 What do they need on an emotional and spiritual level?
 We seek to pull back the curtain on addiction by identifying and addressing these issues.

-Our commitment to providing timely, non-judgmental, comprehensive, and customized opioid use disorder treatment has helped our patients achieve a nearly 100% success rate.
+We provide timely, non-judgmental, comprehensive, and customized opioid use disorder treatment helping our patients achieve a nearly 100% success rate.
 It’s not because we’re better or smarter, but because we are willing to do more and see further.
 We want to empower the individuals and not break them down even further.
 Most of all, we want to help people find an effective solution to a treatable condition.
-We want to provide freedom from all the negative repercussions opioid use disorder can bring, including revolving rehabs, stigma, shame, and the feeling of being a slave to opioids.
+We want to provide freedom from all the negative repercussions opioid use disorder can bring.
+This includes revolving rehabs, stigma, shame, and the feeling of being a slave to opioids.